mramshaw/NoteM/Roadmap.md

 ## Categories

-Provide the ability ot organize notes into categories.
+Provide the ability to organize notes into categories.

-These shiuld operate much as folders, and be displayed first before notes.
+These should operate much like folders, and be displayed first before notes.